The 13 Best Master’s Degree Options for Teachers

 Master of Arts in Education

-While it sounds similar to an MEd, a Master of Arts (MA) in Education is distinguished by its theoretical approach to education.
+While it sounds similar to an MEd, a Master of Arts (MA) in Education is known for its theoretical approach to education.
 This type of degree program focuses on the philosophical, social, psychological and even historical foundations of teaching, as opposed to the technical application of educational principles.
-An MA in Education is an ideal option for someone who wants to work in educational reform, diversity and inclusion in schools, educational research or pursue a terminal degree.
-Depending on the university, an MA program may also focus on teaching the liberal arts and humanities.
+An MA in Education is an ideal option for someone who wants to work in educational reform, promote inclusivity and excellence in schools, conduct educational research or pursue a terminal degree.
+Depending on the college or university, an MA program may also focus on teaching the liberal arts and humanities.

 Master of Science in Education

-Like the MS in Education, a Master of Arts in Teaching (MAT) is designed to equip current and prospective teachers with the practical, hands-on skills needed to be effective in the classroom.
-And like the MEd, it can also be a great way to gain additional subject-specific skills and strategies in such areas as Elementary and Secondary Education, Special Education, Gifted & Talented Education and more.
+Like the MS in Education, a Master of Arts in Teaching is designed to equip current and prospective teachers with the practical, hands-on skills needed to be effective in the classroom.
+And similar to the MEd, it can also be a great way to gain additional subject-specific skills and strategies in such areas as Elementary and secondary education, special education, gifted and talented education and more.
 If you are looking to change careers to become a teacher, the MAT can help prepare you for initial licensure in your state.
 MAT programs typically include a required student teaching component, which will enable you to practice in and experience an actual classroom.

 Master’s in English Education